hackclub/hackclub/workshops/py_Christmas/README.md

     turtle.setheading(0)

 ```
    Was that a bit too much to take in?
-No worries,I will  break it down for you.
+No worries, I will  break it down for you.
 ```python
 def box1 (turtle, color, x, y, width, height):
 ```